The Dark Tower: The Wind Through the Keyhole: Plot

 As Roland finishes telling "The Wind Through the Keyhole," Jamie arrives back in Debaria with the salt mine suspects.
 Young Bill is able to identify the Skin-Man due to his ankle tattoo and an associated scar, at which time the Skin-Man transforms into a snake, and kills two people.
 Roland shoots the snake with a specially-crafted silver bullet (which he had made upon their arrival in town), killing it.
 Roland and Jamie travel back to Serenity, where the women agree to adopt young Bill, who is now an orphan.
 The women also give Roland a note written by his mother during her stay in Serenity.
-In this note, his mother reveals that Marten has predicted that Roland will one day kill her.
+In this note, his mother (Gabrielle Deschain) reveals that Marten has predicted that Roland will one day kill her.
 Although this has caused her to slowly lose her sanity, in the end she forgives Roland and asks that he forgive her infidelity to his father and betrayal of Gilead in return.

 With his Skin-Man story finished, Roland and his ka-tet find that the starkblast has passed, leveling every structure in the area except for the building in which they took shelter.
 They soon pack their belongings and resume their journey toward the Dark Tower.